top of page

 The secrets she keeps | Published July 2017

 The premise for The secrets she keeps goes something like this: Everyone has an idea of what it means to have a perfect life.
 For Agatha, this perfection is in the form of Meghan Shaughnessy, a woman she engineers a friendship with after a chance encounter.
-Both women are pregnant, but from vastly different backgrounds.
-The one thing they have in common is a dangerous secret that could destroy everything they hold dear.
+Both women are pregnant.
+The women come from vastly different backgrounds, but the one thing they have in common is a dangerous secret that could destroy everything they hold dear.
 Both will risk everything to hide the truth.

 The book takes the idea of envy and runs with it in a gripping and compelling way, hurtling towards a dark conclusion as both women go down pathways that force their secrets to be revealed.
-The book alternates between Agatha and Meghan's perspectives and Robotham elevates the basic premise around secrets and lies to another level, producing an intriguing character-driven psychological thriller that had me ploughing through the book to find out what happens.
+The book alternates between Agatha and Meghan's perspectives.
+Robotham elevates the basic premise around secrets and lies to another level, producing an intriguing character-driven psychological thriller that had me ploughing through the book to find out what happens.
+It's super creepy and twisted, but in the very best way!
+There are some implausible parts to the story, but I can overlook this minor niggle as the whole thing is so powerful, with a bunch of twists and mind games.

 Robotham has created two inherently flawed but believable women in Agatha and Meghan.
 The reader knows terrible things are on the horizon, but Robotham's consummate storytelling, even pacing, and strong characterisations take the reader on a compelling journey to the story's shocking conclusion.
-The book continually asks the reader to reflect on what it means to be a flawed human, how thin the veil of perfection really is, and just how far one might go to keep a life-altering secret.
+The book continually asks the reader to reflect on what it means to be a flawed human.
+Robotham unmasks the thin veil of perfection and explores just how far one might go to keep a life-altering secret.

 "We need the darkness to appreciate the light, and the bumps along the road to stop us from falling asleep at the wheel.”